 When you, a colleague or a recruiter is sourcing candidates (adding a potential candidate to Homerun), their data is not collected directly from the candidate, but typically from a different source like LinkedIn, Twitter, Dribble, Facebook or GitHub.

 However, GDPR Article 14 explains in detail what information your organisation should provide to these persons.

 We suggest that your company creates an email template containing the information explained below to contact candidates within a reasonable time, but at the latest within a month after adding them to Homerun.
 This way you can ensure that you have the right process in place.
 If a candidate asks to be deleted you should remove all the information you gathered about him or her from Homerun.

-Your career site will need a privacy statement to comply with GDPR.
-Since you are collecting candidate data through your career site, you need to advertise your privacy practices on there as well.
+Your career page will need a privacy statement to comply with GDPR.
+Since you are collecting candidate data through your career page, you need to advertise your privacy practices on there as well.
 The statement should should be short, understandable, transparent and easily accessible.
 For inspiration, please have a look at our own Jobs website Privacy Statement.

 Homerun is a standardised platform in the form of Software as a Service (SaaS).
 The following overview clarifies the responsibilities of Homerun and its customers: